 Additional scenic elements were painted onto the SoftDrops once they arrived on set

 According to Cullen, applying paint to the printed SoftDrops did not present any major difficulty once they ensured that the quality of the printed and painted whites of the snow matched.
 It was also important not to apply too much paint; A.) so they didn’t blot out the printed elements, and B.) to avoid activating the flame retardants in the SoftDrop.
 They achieved the desired effect by using Spray N Go rather than relying on too much brush work – but testing is always recommended before painting too much scenery onto a SoftDrop.

 Seasonal Quick Change

 Once they moved into the Sound Stages at Ardmore Studios in Ireland, the production team needed to figure out how to switch between shooting summer scenes one day, winter scenes the next – and then back again to summer scenes a few days later.
 To facilitate the many seasonal scene changes happening on set, the winter SoftDrop was hung in front of the summer SoftDrop.
-The winter drop would be rolled up during the spring/summer scenes and then hung to straighten overnight for the snowy scenes scheduled to shoot the next day.
+The winter drop was rolled up when they shot the spring/summer scenes, and then hung overnight so it would be ready for shooting the snowy scenes the next day.
 Susie Cullen and the production team loved the flexibility of the SoftDrops and were amazed at how wrinkle-free they remained, even on the painted areas.